-1. VALUES
+VALUES

-Wahroonga Pre-School is committed to:
+Wahroonga Pre School is committed to:

-- creating policies and practices that promote a healthy lifestyle and ensure national and state guidelines and recommendations about safe food preparation, nutrition, oral health and physical activity are met - ensuring the buildings, grounds and facilities enable healthy eating, oral health and active play - creating a culture in which all community members are respectfully supported to eat healthily, maintain good oral health and be active - providing children with formal and informal opportunities to learn about food, nutrition, oral health and health messages about physical activity - ensuring staff and educators have access to resources and support for their own healthy eating, oral health and physical activity

-• engaging families, the service community and expert organisations in the promotion and implementation of healthy eating, oral health and active play initiatives.
+- creating policies and practices that promote a healthy lifestyle and ensure national and state guidelines and recommendations about safe food preparation, nutrition, oral health and physical activity are met - ensuring the buildings, grounds and facilities enable healthy eating, oral health and active play - creating a culture in which all community members are respectfully supported to eat healthily, maintain good oral health and be active - providing children with formal and informal opportunities to learn about food, nutrition, oral health and health messages about physical activity - ensuring staff and educators have access to resources and support for their own healthy eating, oral health and physical activity - engaging families, the service community and expert organisations in the promotion and implementation of healthy eating, oral health and active play initiatives.

-2. SCOPE
+SCOPE

-This policy applies to the Approved Provider, Persons with Management or Control, Nominated Supervisor, Persons in Day-to-Day Charge, educators, staff, students on placement, volunteers, families, parents/guardians, children and others attending the programs and activities of Wahroonga Pre-School.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children, and others attending the programs and activities of Wahroonga Pre School, including during offsite excursions and activities.